 Gil Baram is the Head of research at the Yuval Ne'eman workshop for science, technology and security, and a research fellow at the Blavatnik Interdisciplinary Cyber Research Center (ICRC), Tel Aviv University.

-Gil is a Ph.D. candidate in the Tel Aviv University school of Politics and International Relations, specializing in cyber conflicts and national security.
-Currently she is an adjunct fellow at the Centre of Excellence for National Security, Nanyang Technological University, Singapore.
+Gil is a Ph.D. candidate at the Tel Aviv University school of Politics and International Relations, specializing in cyber conflicts and national security.
+Currently she is an adjunct fellow at the Centre of Excellence for National Security (CENS), Nanyang Technological University, Singapore.

 Gil holds an M.A in Security Studies from Tel-Aviv University (Magna Cum Laude).

-Gil's previous work has been published in journals such as Comparative Strategy, Cyber Security: A Peer-Reviewed Journal, Middle East Quarterly, Foreign Affairs, Foreign Policy, Military and Strategic Affairs, Maa’rachot, Acta Astronautica and more.
+Gil’s research was presented at conferences such as CyCon and Cyber Week.
+Her work has been published in journals such as Comparative Strategy, Cyber Security: A Peer-Reviewed Journal, Middle East Quarterly, Foreign Affairs, Military and Strategic Affairs, Maa’rachot, Acta Astronautica and more.